-The Group has elected to apply the input method in allocating the transaction price to performance obligation where revenue is recognized over time.
 The Group considers that the use of the input method, which requires revenue recognition based on the Group's efforts to the satisfaction of the performance obligation, provides the best reference of revenue actually earned.
 In applying the input method, the Group estimates the cost to complete the projects in order to determine the amount of the revenue to be recognized.